ps-tuebingen-courses/pl1-lecture-notes/src/24-defunctionalization/defunctionalization.md

 def allNats: MyListR[Int] = i => i
 ```

-The two versions hence corresponds to the two dimensions of the aforementioned "expression problem".
+The two versions correspond to the two dimensions of the aforementioned "expression problem".
 These program transformations are hence generally applicable program transformations in
 a programmer's modularity toolbox.

 But what about refunctionalization in the case that there is more than one pattern-match on the